Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 The exhibit – 兔gether

-Head up to the roof garden and check out a rabbit-themed art installation, as we usher in the Year of the Rabbit.
+Head up to the roof garden and check out a rabbit-themed art installation to celebrate the Year of the Rabbit.
 The mixed-media artwork presents characters from the Chinese zodiac showcasing Chinese New Year practices in Singapore.
 On selected evenings, visitors can look forward to special light shows.

 Where: 1 Straits Boulevard, Singapore 018906

-After nearly four years of renovations, the Peranakan Museum will reopen its doors to the public again.
-The completely refurbished building will feature brand-new permanent galleries that introduce visitors to the diverse Peranakan cultures of Singapore and Southeast Asia.
+After nearly four years of renovations, the Peranakan Museum has reopened its doors to the public again.
+The completely refurbished building features brand-new permanent galleries that introduce visitors to the diverse Peranakan cultures of Singapore and Southeast Asia.
+Here’s what you can expect to see and do at this newly reopened museum.

 Where: 39 Armenian Street, Singapore 179941